tapiwamesa/OLS-to-Polynomial-Features-Ridge-Regression/README.md

 This project aims to predict median house values in California using socio-economic and geographic features from the **California Housing dataset** (U.S. Census Bureau).
 The dataset includes attributes like median income, average number of rooms, population, and house age, aggregated at the block group level.

-The challenge is to accurately model the relationship between these features and housing prices, which may involve both linear and nonlinear interactions.
+The challenge is to accurately model the relationship between these features and housing prices, which may involve both **linear and nonlinear interactions**.

 ## Problem Statement